adaa-polsl/RuleKit/README.md

 ## 1.4.
 Example

 Here we present how to prepare the XML experiment file for an example classification analysis.
-The investigated dataset concerns a problem of forecasting high energy seismic bumps in coal mines and is named *seismic-bumps*.
-The entire dataset in ARFF format as well as 10-fold cross validation splits can be found [here](data/seismic-bumps).
+The investigated dataset named *deals* concerns a problem of predicting whether a person making a purchase will be a future customer.
+The entire dataset in is split in train and test parts and can be found [here](data/deals).

 Let the user be interested in two parameter sets:
 * *mincov = 5* with *RSS* measure used for growing, pruning, and voting,